TravelXPToday/Portfolio/Management/Stack Reasoning.md

 	- Is light weight.
 	- Easy to learn.
 	- sadly enough it is still very small and niche.
 This wont create as much job opportunities in the future.
-	- Me(Art Nooijen) might implement this during my research to see how well this works.
+	- I(Art Nooijen) might implement this during my research to see how well this works.
 - Vue:
 	- scales better than React
 	- Does not provide the templates and addons React provides